BM-AI-solutions/decision-points/README.md

 ## Multi-Agent Architecture

-The system implements a multi-agent architecture using the Agent-to-Agent (A2A) protocol and the Agent Development Kit (ADK).
+The system implements a multi-agent architecture using the Agent-to-Agent (A2A) protocol and Google Gemini.
 Each agent is a specialized service that can be run independently and communicates with other agents through a standardized protocol.

 ### Agent State Persistence